 The development of the rare books in science and medicine at UBC was made possible by generous donors who provided either financial support or who donated their personal collections.
 Among the former are H.R.
 MacMillan, whose generous donation to the UBC Library helped finance the purchase of the Sinclair Collection, and P.A.
 Woodward who in addition to funding the Woodward Library also financed the purchase of the C.D.
 Leake Collection in 1964.

-Personal collections were donated by Claude Dolman, Gerald Korn and McLean.
+Personal collections were donated by Claude Dolman, Gerald Korn and David McLean.

 Endowments from Iser Steiman and Molly Kidd-Timbers help us continue to develop the collections.

 Hugh Macdonald Sinclair was a fellow of the Royal College of Physicians, London, a Fellow of Magdalen College, Oxford University, and a member of the Athenaeum Club.
 He is well known for his pioneering work on the importance of Essential Unsaturated Fatty Acids (EUFA) in nutrition and the role its deficiency has on health, including heart disease and cancer.
 For his nutritional work during the 2nd World War he received the Medal of Freedom with Silver Palm from the United States and the Order of the House of Orange from the Netherlands.
 In 1979 his self-experiment to test the effect of a diet high in omega 3 essential fatty acids demonstrated that it did affect blood clotting times.